chaostoolkit-attic/chaoshub-archive/docs/licensing.md

 [agpl]: https://www.gnu.org/licenses/agpl-3.0.en.html
 [chaostoolkit]: https://chaostoolkit.org

-For libraries, permissive license does make more sense to us because their goal is to be embedded as freely much as possible.
-The Chaos Hub is an application, it does not aim at being embedded as an online service.
-We obviously want anyone to freely enjoy the project bit, to protect the project's community effort, it felt like the AGPLv3+ was the most appropriate license.
+For libraries, a permissive license does make more sense to us because their goal is to be embedded as freely as much as possible.
+The Chaos Hub is an application, it does not aim at being embedded into a program.
+We obviously want anyone to freely enjoy the project, but to protect the project's community effort, it feels like the AGPLv3+ is the most appropriate license.

 ## Contribution